tu-team/2/doc/design-specification/system-description.md

 ### Way2Think

-Group of components to actually implement some modifications over data in current problem context.
+Group of components to actually implement modifications over data in current problem context.
 Typical Ways to think:

- 0. Simulation
+ 0. Simulation - crates model of a situation described in problem description
- 0. Reformulation
+ 0. Reformulation - translates simulated model in different representation
- 0. Cry for help
+ 0. Cry for help - applies to human operator
- 0. Logical Reasoning.
+ 0. Logical Reasoning. - infers some logical facts based on inbound data

 ### Reasoner